-In the U.S., daylight savings time started on November 2 at 2:00am.
+In the U.S., daylight savings time ended on November 2 at 2:00am.
 Which means that at 2:00am, it was suddenly 1:00am.
 At that moment, Essentials lost its ability to send email.

 I maintain multiple Server 2012 R2 Essentials machines.
+(See notes below re.
+2016 Essentials as well.)
 Each one emails its health report at 6am.
 On all three, on the Health Report tab, at 11/2 1:00am, I see the message:

 Status: Cannot send email.